 Double click the setting, check the option Enabled, and pick a day from the list.
 OK to apply the settings.

 Once the setting is enabled and is in place.
-All old user profiles saved on the computer that are older than the days specified in the group policy setting will be automatically deleted on system restart.
+All old user profiles that are older than the days specified in the group policy setting will be automatically deleted on system restart.

 Not that you need to have local admin rights in order to perform this task.
 It’s a heck of very useful setting for those who need to maintain many workstations in a local network.